eelzinaty/eelzinaty.github.io/content/english/about.md

 +++
 title = "About"
-description = "Brief about Issam" aliases = ["about-us"] author = "Issam Alzinati" date = "2022-07-25"
+description = "A Brief about Issam" aliases = ["about-us"] author = "Issam Alzinati" date = "2022-07-25"